 After acquiring a deeper understanding of the legislative process, Rob headed to law school and attended the Dickinson School of Law on a full academic scholarship.
 Here, he won a position on the Journal of American Arbitration.
 He later transferred to the University of Baltimore School of Law, to be closer to his wife who was then studying for her PhD at the Johns Hopkins School of Medicine.
 At Baltimore, Rob served as Captain of the Wechsler First Amendment Moot Court Team, participated as a key member of the school’s ATLA Trial Team and earned the highest grade in the school’s Advanced Trial Advocacy Class.

 Upon graduation, Rob clerked for a leading national insurance company, where he focused on workers compensation and toxic tort appellate defense.
-Having worked for both small and large firms throughout the region, Rob has handled hundreds of civil, family and criminal suits throughout the state, with a special focus on complex divorce and consumer fraud matters.
+Having worked for both small and large firms throughout the region, Rob has handled hundreds of civil, family and criminal suits throughout the state, with a special focus on municipal court/criminal cases, complex divorce, small business litigation and consumer fraud matters.

 Rob's greatest passion is courtroom litigation.
 He's an ardent student of the famous civil rights attorney, Michael Tigar, and an afficionado of the “Chapter Method” of cross-examination pioneered by Pozner & Dodd.
 Rob is a member of the New Jersey State Bar Association, Haddon Township Environmental Commission, Former Vice-President of the Gibbsboro-Voorhees Lions Club, and former member of the Board of Directors of the Haddonfield Kiwanis Club.

 Rob is an avid fisherman and enjoys exploring the great outdoors through hiking and kayaking.
 He has a brown belt in Chun Kuk Do ( hybrid form of Korean Karate), and is a blue belt in Brazilian Jiu Jitsu.